pin0S/learningML/log.md

 SVMs are a really intuitive algorithm, it is easy to visualise a street and that each street may have a different width.
 It's  a cool algorithm and I'm looking forward to tackling the assignment this week and cementing my knowledge in the subject.

 I also guess today marks the last 4 weeks of the challenge, I feel like I have formed a strong enough habit to continue even after the challenge.
 I perhaps just won't post about it daily.

+## Day 77: November 12, 2018

+Today's Progress: Worked through the first two sections of the assignment for WK7

+Thoughts: Getting better with understanding the assignments, can't wait to get back to Python though once I finish the course.

+I'm really glad I took the weekend off coding, brain definitely needed a refresh and I definitely have not been giving enough time to my family.

+## Day 78: November 13, 2018

+Today's Progress: Completed the assignment for WK7

+Thoughts: The hard part was understanding the pre-written code and what the str variable was doing, I'm still not totally sure how it loops or it it is implemented through vectorisation so I need to explore what was going on in part 3 tonight.

+Will work my way through other lectures tonight, I am going to try and cram two weeks into one this week.
+Although not at the expense of not understanding.